Robert Bathurst: Wider recognition

+In 1998, Bathurst appeared in the first episode of the ITV series Hornblower (1998), based on the novels by C.S Forester.
+Bathurst played the character Lieutenant Eccleston and performed alongside Ioan Gruffudd and Robert Lindsay.

 Between 1998 and 2003, he made television appearances in Goodbye, Mr Steadman (2001), starring opposite Caroline Quentin as a shy and unassuming teacher who has been declared dead after one of his pupils erases all computer records relating to him and in the adaptation of White Teeth (2002).
 On stage, in 1998 he appeared in Michael Frayn's Alarms and Excursions and in 1999 in Hedda Gabler, which was his last theatre role for several years.
 In the Daily Telegraph, Charles Spencer described his role as Tesman as a "weird casting choice" but called his acting "a brave stab".
 In 2001, Bathurst appeared in the music video for Westlife's Comic Relief single "Uptown Girl".

 In 2002, straight after finishing Cold Feet, Bathurst went straight into filming My Dad's the Prime Minister, a series in which he portrays fictional British prime minister Michael Philips.
 The first series was broadcast in a Sunday afternoon CBBC slot in 2003.
 He watched debates in the House of Commons to prepare for the role but did not base his portrayal on Tony Blair.
 In 2003, he returned to theatre for the first time in four years to play Vershinin in The Three Sisters, opposite Kristin Scott Thomas and Eric Sykes.
 He had not seen The Three Sisters before starring in it.
 Director Michael Blakemore advised him to turn this to his advantage, as he would not feel he had to live up to previous portrayals.
 After its run concluded, a special edition of The Three Sisters was filmed with the same cast for television broadcast on BBC Four.
 In 2005, the second series of My Dad's the Prime Minister was broadcast, now moved to a Friday night time slot to take advantage of the adult humour.
 The same year, he starred in the ITV thriller The Stepfather playing Christopher Veazey, a man whose daughter goes missing.
 Bathurst was pleased that this white-collar worker had an emotional side, in comparison to David Marsden, whom he used as a yardstick when accepting those sorts of roles.
 Also in 2005, he played Mr Sesseman in an adaptation of Heidi and Dottore Massimo in The Thief Lord.